lkarp-744/org-roam-ui/README.md

 Hopefully, yeah!
 But time is limited, and so is the amount of features we can cram into this things before it implodes in itself, so we are adding things incrementally to make sure they work.
 That said, we'd love to hear from you!
 If your feature is not already on the [project board](https://github.com/org-roam/org-roam-ui/projects/2), please post minor feature requests such as "I want to be able to color this specific node" in [the minor feature requests discussion](https://github.com/org-roam/org-roam-ui/discussions/6) and _major_ feature requests (e.g. "I want to publish my graph) in [the major feature requests discussion](https://github.com/org-roam/org-roam-ui/discussions/66) or upvote those already posted, this way we can adjust our priorities somewhat!

-### Q: This doesn't work with org-roam v1/org-brain/Zettledelft!

-Correct!
-We only support org-roam v2, although we might introduce a backend agnostic implementation later.

 ## Features ✨

 Org-roam-ui's main feature is the ability to generate a graph visualization of your org-roam notes.